lukiwieser/aave-liquidation-risk/README.md

 ## Findings

-### How AAVE works
+### How Aave works

-The AAVE V2 protocol consists of multiple smart contracts built on the Ethereum blockchain.
+The Aave V2 protocol consists of multiple smart contracts built on the Ethereum blockchain.
 Users only interact with the *Lending Pool V2* smart contract:
 * Depositing:
   * Users can `deposit` a cryptocurrency and earn interest.